opensearch-project/documentation-website/_benchmark/index.md

 Before using OpenSearch Benchmark, familiarize yourself with the following concepts:

 - **Workload**: The description of one or more benchmarking scenarios that use a specific document corpus from which to perform a benchmark against your cluster.
 The document corpus contains any indexes, data files, and operations invoked when the workflow runs.
-You can list any available workloads by using `opensearch-benchmark list workloads`.
-You can also view workloads inside the [OpenSearch Benchmark Workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
-If you want more information on building a custom workload, see [Creating a custom workload]({{site.url}}{{site.baseurl}}/benchmark/creating-a-custom-workload/).
+You can list the available workloads by using `opensearch-benchmark list workloads` or view any included workloads inside the [OpenSearch Benchmark Workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
+For information about building a custom workload, see [Creating a custom workload]({{site.url}}{{site.baseurl}}/benchmark/creating-a-custom-workload/).

 - **Test**: A single invocation of the OpenSearch Benchmark binary.